 Table 1 - Data on the extent of the Transmission System owned by ESB

-The distribution system allows for the flow of electricity from the transmission system to 2.3 million customer premises in Ireland.
-It comprises networks operating at 110kV in the Dublin area, and nationwide the networks operating at 38kV, 20kV and 10kV and low voltage (LV) nationwide.
+The distribution system delivers electricity from the transmission system to 2.3 million customers in Ireland, operating at 110kV in the Dublin area, and at 38kV, 20kV, 10kV and low voltage (LV) nationwide.
 In serving Ireland’s large rural population, the network length per capita is four times the European average and overhead lines outnumber underground cables 6 : 1.

 Table 2 - Distribution System Statistics